daheeChung98/robust-regression-comparison/README.md

 ## Overview

-This project compares four widely used linear regression models:
+This project investigate the robustness of four linear regression methods under progressively more challenging data conditions.

-- Ordinary Least Squares (OLS)
-- Ridge Regression
-- LASSO Regression
-- Huber Regression

-using the California Housing Dataset.

-The primary objective is to investigate how regularization and robust loss functions influence model performance, coefficient estimation, and sensitivity to influential observations.
+The analysis begins with a baseline comparison on the original California Housing Dataset and then evaluates model behavior under synthetic response contamination.

+Rather than comparing predictive performance alone, this project focuses on two complementary aspects:

+- Predictive performance (RMSE, MAE, R<sup>2</sup>)
+- Coefficients stability under data contamination

+The goal is to understand when robust regression methods become advantageous over classical least-squares approahces.

 ---